There’s a special category of problems that only show up when everything looks like it should just work.

-This was one of those.
+This was one of them.

 - It runs an rsync daemon

-- It mounts an NFS export internally
+- It mounts the NFS export internally

-- The container translates that into writes on NFS
+- The container handles that translation

-- NFS remains the actual storage layer
+- NFS stays exactly what it is: the storage layer

 Using It#

-It is available here:
+The container is available here:

 https://github.com/h0bbel/rsync-nfs and the README file has all the details.